-8 Contributions a UX Engineer Can Make To Your Team
+8 Skills a UX Engineer Should Contribute To Your Team

 The job title “UX Engineer” can make people do a double-take.
 Are they creative or technical?
 Do they join the design team or should they be on the software engineering team?
 Are technical people even capable of being visually creative?
 The answers are: both, depends, and yes!

-To clear up the confusion and explain the UX engineer role more thoroughly, let’s talk about where a UX engineer fits into the software development process, what they do everyday, how they work with both UX design and software engineering, and the skills required to perform those duties.
+To clear up the confusion and explain the UX engineer role more thoroughly, let’s talk about where and how a UXE fits into the software development process, what they do everyday, how they work with both UX design and software engineering, and the skills required to perform those duties.

 1. Interpret Design Jargon for Developers